nori-dot-eco/contracts/docs/RemovalIdLib.md

 function supplierAddress(uint256 removalId) internal pure returns (address)
 ```

-Extracts and returns the supplier address field of a removal token ID.
+Extracts and returns the supplier address field of a removal ID.